It may sound strange coming from a former All Blacks captain, but the teacher who inspired me most knew very little about rugby.

 His tips helped me to become a successful international rugby player.
 But he also gave me lessons for life.
 I still live by those principles today.

-Education: Mt Carmel School (for ages 4-11) and Sacred Heart College, both in Auckland
+Education: Mt Carmel School and Sacred Heart College, both in Auckland

-Career: Played for the Auckland University Club, Auckland province, the Auckland Blues and the All Blacks; founder-director of Front Row Hospitality.
+Career: Played for the Auckland University Club, Auckland province, the Auckland Blues and the All Blacks; founder and director of events company Front Row Hospitality.